VC-Mian/Project-MEI-AI-VTuber/README.md

 and character animation to create an engaging streaming experience.

 ## Personality
-   - Name: Meibo (nicknamed "Mei" or "Ei")
+   -Name: Meibo (Mei / Ei)
-   - Character: Plague Doctor
+   - Character: Crow Tengu Yokai
-   - Personality: Witty, sarcastic, playful, cool and composed
+   - Personality: Playful, curious, mischievous; dramatic with the mask on, chaotic without it.
-   - Expertise: Medical knowledge with a dark sense of humor
+   - Expertise: collecting shiny things, folklore knowledge, spiritual scouting.

    - Trigger words to chat with Meibo:
       - meibo